Capture-time Extremal Cop-Win Graphs: Introduction

 For example, $\capt(4) = 2$ since a path on four vertices has capture time 2, and no graph with 4 vertices has a capture time greater than 2.
-Define a cop-win graph with $n$ vertices to be \dword{CT-maximal} if no other cop-win graph on $n$ vertices has a larger capture time.
-Building on \cite{BGHK2009}, Gavenciak \cite{Gav2010} proved that for $n\ge 7$, $\capt(n) = n - 4$, and gave a characterization of the CT-maximal graphs.
-More recently, Kinnersley~\cite{Kin17} has studied upper bounds on capture time on graphs where more than one cop is required to catch the robber.
-Gavenciak's proof relies on a detailed analysis of the conceivable cop and robber strategies, and uses a computer search at one step.
-In Theorem~\ref{gave}, we use corner rank to give a different proof, one which avoids a computer search.
+Define a cop-win graph $G$ with $n$ vertices to be \dword{CT-maximal} if $\capt(G) = \capt(n)$.
+Building on \cite{BGHK2009}, Gavenciak~\cite{Gav2010} proved that for $n\ge 7$, $\capt(n) = n - 4$, and gave a characterization of the CT-maximal graphs.
+More recently, Kinnersley~\cite{Kin17} has studied upper bounds on capture time of graphs where more than one cop is required to catch the robber.
+Gavenciak's proof relies on a detailed analysis of the conceivable cop and robber strategies.
+We give an alternative proof (in Theorem~\ref{gave}), which instead proceeds by analyzing the structure of graphs using a tool we call the \emph{rank cardinality list}.
+One advantage of our approach is that it makes case analysis easier.
+In fact, Gavenciak uses a computer at one step in the proof (Lemma 10 in \cite{Gav2010}) to analyze graphs of order less than or equal to 8.
+We can carry out the analysis without a computer, using the theory we develop about rank cardinality lists.

-Our approach to the proofs is to associate cop-win graphs with vectors, where by a \dword{vector} we simply mean a finite list of integers.
-The corner ranking procedure assigns each vertex in a cop-win graph an integer, so in Section~\ref{RC} we define the \emph{rank cardinality vector} of a cop-win graph as the vector whose $i^{th}$ entry is the number of vertices of corner rank $i$.
-Since the length of the vector is the corner rank of the graph, which determines capture time, we can characterize the CT-maximal graphs by determining which vectors are \emph{realizable}, i.e. which vectors are the rank cardinality vector for some cop-win graph.
-Thus the fundamental issue in our paper becomes determining which vectors are realizable and which are not.
+Our approach to the proofs is to associate cop-win graphs with finite lists.
+The corner ranking procedure assigns each vertex in a cop-win graph an integer, so in Section~\ref{RC} we define the \emph{rank cardinality list} of a cop-win graph as the list whose $i$th entry is the number of vertices of corner rank $i$.
+Since the length of the list is the corner rank of the graph, which determines capture time, we can characterize the CT-maximal graphs by determining which lists are \emph{realizable}, i.e. which lists are the rank cardinality list for some cop-win graph.
+Thus the fundamental issue in our paper becomes determining which lists are realizable and which are not.

-In Section~\ref{RC} we determine enough about the realizability of vectors to prove Theorem~\ref{gave}.
-In Section~\ref{morrc} we turn to the general question of realizability; we motivate this question by showing how understanding realizability helps us understand the structure of the following interesting class of graphs.
+In Section~\ref{RC} we determine enough about the realizability of lists to prove Theorem~\ref{gave}, our first main theorem, which we can restate using the following definition.

-\begin{defn} Let $\mathcal{G}_n^t$ be the set of cop-win graphs with $n$ vertices and capture time $t$. \end{defn}
+\begin{defn} Let $\mathcal{G}_n^s$ be the set of cop-win graphs with $n$ vertices and capture time $s$. \end{defn}